naacl-org/naacl-2021-website/webagenda/README.md

 1. `generate.py` : This is the main driver script that generates the schedule markdown file for the repository.
 This script uses the classes defined in the `orderfile.py` module from the NAACL 2019 schedule repository that is integrated as a submodule in this repository under the `agenda` directory.
 It takes as input a single JSON configuration file that contains the following fields:
     - `order_file` : The manually combined order file for the main conference. - `mapping_file` : File mapping the anthology IDs to the START / order file IDs for the main conference.
     - `xml_file` : The XML file from the Anthology containing the titles, authors, abstracts, and anthology URLs for the items in the main conference.
-    - `extra_metadata_file` : An optional TSV file containing the title, authors, and abstracts for schedule items that are not in the anthology (e.g., TACL papers, non-archival workshop papers, etc.)
+    - `extra_metadata_file` : An optional TSV file containing the title, authors, and abstracts for the main conference items that are not in the anthology (e.g., TACL papers, SRW non-archival workshop papers, etc.)
     - `plenary_info_file` : Another optional TSV file containing additional info about some of the plenary sessions (e.g., keynote abstracts etc.)
     - `pdf_icons` : A boolean indicating whether to generate icons in the schedule that link to anthology PDFs or PDFs specified in the extra metadata file.
     - `video_icons` : A boolean indicating whether to generate icons in the schedule that link to the talk videos hosted on Vimeo/YouTube or other video platforms.